johnsonjh/dps8m-proxy/README.md

   | `Left`            | `Control + B` |

 * `N` sends an IAC `NOP` (*No Operation*) to the remote host

-* `S` displays the status the session and some statistics:
+* `S` displays the status the session, sharing information, and some statistics:

   ```
   >> LNK - The username '_gRSyWHxPcMp2MWvtmWWF' can be used to share this session.
   >> SSH - in:   58 B,   out: 4.82 KiB, in rate:   4 B/s, out rate: 381 B/s
   >> NVT - in: 4.82 KiB, out:   57 B,   in rate: 381 B/s, out rate:   4 B/s
   >> LNK - link time: 13s (Emacs keymap enabled)
   ```

 * `X` disconnects from the remote host (and ends the SSH session)

 ### Connection sharing